DeepStateMap.Live: Map history

-The online map of the Russian invasion of Ukraine was created the day Russia started their invasion on 24 February 2022.
+The online map of the 2022 Russian invasion of Ukraine was created the day Russia started their invasion on 24 February 2022.
 It was first developed using Google Maps as the backdrop because of the simplicity in drawing lines and sharing with others that came with the service.
 By the end of March however, Google blocked Deep State UA's use of their map for "violations of their rules of service", effectively shutting the website down.
 While the exact violation committed was not clearly explained, Google appeared to have issued the block as they did not want to host a website which could be a legal liability, especially after complaints from viewers to Google which stemmed from the map not always being updated with the most current information, and several prior digital attacks by hackers in Russia.
 After attempts over the following week to restore Google Maps on the website proved to be unsuccessful; Deep State UA, along with a programmer who had recently joined, launched their own map on 27 March, which they called "DeepStateMAP", which is what is currently in use.
 While the map became open to the public again on 26 April in an early state, the change resulted in the loss of all information from before 3 April.

 After the change, the map greatly benefited from its new unique look from Google Maps and better functionality, making it more popular in Ukraine; so that by June 2022, it had become the 23rd most visited website in the country.
 The increase in server costs and drop in security that came with moving away from Google and running an independent map eventually lead to a major DDOS attack on 10 August 2022 against the map by hackers from Russia and various nations ideologically aligned with them, including China, Iran, Brazil, and North Korea.
 The map "suffered almost no [damage]," according to the Deep State UA team, and returned to normal functionality quickly.
 The map's popularity increased and reach its peak viewership of 120,000 visitors in 30 minutes during the recapture of Izium and Lyman by Ukrainian forces, with 7.9 million visitors being recorded by the end of the day, up from the approximately three million views the map normally received each day according to its authors.
-By October 2022, the map had been viewed more than 200 million times, making it the most popular digital map of the Russian invasion of Ukraine in Ukraine, and one of the most popular digital maps of Ukraine globally.
+By October 2022, the map had been viewed more than 200 million times, making it the most popular digital map of the Russo-Ukrainian war in Ukraine, and one of the most popular digital maps of Ukraine globally.